suloku/meritous-wii/trunk/readme_wii.txt

 Known bugs:
 __________

--Help isn't working.
-You can't access the help subscreens and the final characters display weird.
-I'll try to fix that.

 -For some reason there's some code regarding the title screen that will code dump.
 I tried backtracing it but I couldn't see the failure, so that part of code only compiles for the pc version.
 Anyway I'm still yet to notice what that code does to the game, so it doesn't affect gameplay.